 Claims against the Estate

-As executor you may have to deal with claimants who wish to challenge the will or claim against the estate.
+As executor you may have to deal with claimants who want to challenge the will or claim against the estate.
 Unhappy beneficiaries or family members may wish to challenge the will by claiming that it was void for some reason, such as

 • forgery;